Maria's Cookbook

 Share on FacebookShare on Twitter

-• 1 pound dried white beans (like cannellini or navy beans), soaked overnight
+• 1 pound dried white beans (cannellini or navy), soaked overnight

 • 1 pound pork shoulder, cut into chunks

-• 1 pound smoked sausage (like chouriço or linguiça), sliced
+• 1 pound smoked sausage (chouriço or linguiça), sliced

-• 8 ounces slab bacon or pancetta, diced
+• 8 oz slab bacon or pancetta, diced

-• 1 pig’s trotter or pork ribs (optional, for more flavor)
+• 1 pig’s trotter or pork ribs (optional, for body)

 • 1 large onion, chopped